grigorye/TMBuddy/README.md

    ![](.Images/Finder-Extensions.png)

-3. Select "Grant (Read-Only) Access to Disks..." in the application, navigate to and select all the disks for which you want to see Time Machine exclusions in Finder:
+3. Select "Grant (Read-Only) Access to Disks..." in the application, navigate to Computer and select all the disks for which you want to see Time Machine exclusions in Finder:

    ![](.Images/Disk-Selection.png)